Policies and Procedures

 The managers/Designated Person for Child Protection or in the event of the managers not being present at the time of the complaint the deputy manager will be responsible for:

--Discussing with the accused member of staff the issue and inform them of their suspension, to allocate themselves to be the named person for all future correspondence (with agreement of the suspended staff member).
+-Discussing with the accused member of staff the issue and informing them of their suspension, to allocate themselves to be the named person for all future correspondence (with agreement of the suspended staff member).

 OFSTED